Clinkle/stilts/README.md

 STILTS embeds *real* SQL syntax into Scala that is fully integrated into Scala's type system.
-If it compiles, you can expect to avoid the runtime errors (and security concerns) that plage string based querying.
+If it compiles, you can expect to avoid the runtime errors (and security concerns) that plague string based querying.

 STILTS is *not* an ORM.
 ORMs aim to abstract away the underlying database schema and hide queries behind host language syntax.
 This can make it hard